apify/apify-docs-v2/sources/academy/node_js/caching_responses_in_puppeteer.md

 # [](#caching-responses-in-puppeteer) How to optimize Puppeteer by caching responses

+**Learn why it is important for performance to cache responses in memory when intercepting requests in Puppeteer and how to implement it in your code.**

+---

 > In the latest version of Puppeteer, the request-interception function inconveniently disables the native cache and significantly slows down the crawler.
 Therefore, it's not recommended to follow the examples shown in this article unless you have a very specific use-case where the default browser cache is not enough (e.g. cashing over multiple scraper runs)

 When running crawlers that go through a single website, each open page has to load all resources again.
 The problem is that each resource needs to be downloaded through the network, which can be slow and/or unstable (especially when proxies are used).